hotwired/turbo-android/docs/GETTING-STARTED.md

 	* Optional.
 	* Possible values: `true`, `false`.
 Defaults to `true`.

-## 🎉 Congratulations, you're using Turbolinks on Android! 🎉
+## 🎉 Congratulations, you're using Turbo on Android! 🎉